 Building a movement, bringing sectors together

-Be part of an exciting participatory day of discussions, learning and sharing of best practice.
-Take this opportunity to shape the movement and join the sessions on how you can get involved, no matter where you are on your social value journey.
+The day consisted of discussions, learning and sharing of best practice.
+This opportunity allowed to shape the movement, no matter where you are on your social value journey.

-- Hear from our new CEO Ben Carpenter, as hesets out his ambition for our community, at an exciting moment when the profile of social value has never been higher as it is recognised on the agenda of government.
-You can join our movement to help move social value up the political agenda.
+Our new CEO Ben Carpenter discussed setting out his ambition for our community.
+The profile of social value has never been higher, as it is recognised on the agenda of the government.

-- Social Value UK are led and governed by our members.
-Whether you work for a corporate, a not-for-profit, in procurement or for a local council, do not miss this opportunity to learn practical new skills to embed the social value principles in your work.
-You will be able to share your experiences and learn from the leading practitioners.
+Social Value UK are led and governed by our members.
+Whether you work for a corporate, a not-for-profit, in procurement or for a local council, this opportunity to learn practical new skills to embed the Social Value Principles in your work was fantastic.

 Anne Lythgoe, Strategy and Policy Lead, Salford CVS/ Salford City Council